loicbelec/pitgun/docs/index.md

 ### What’s next?

+> This list keeps growing as I advance in the project.
+> The goal is to evolve Pitgun from a standalone emulator into a modular telemetry platform - capable of streaming, recording, and analyzing real-time and historical data in a consistent way.

 - ~~Extend to multi-channel replay with parallel workers.~~ ✅
-- ~~Add session context (car, stint, lap) and synchronize timestamps.~~ ✅
-- Build a receiver tool to monitor packet loss and latency.
+- ~~Build a receiver tool to monitor packet loss and latency.~~  ✅
+- Add session context (car, stint, lap) and synchronize timestamps.
 - Implement a gRPC streaming interface (`pitgun-proto`) to allow remote clients to subscribe to telemetry.
 - Add a Kafka adapter (`pitgun-source-kafka`) for distributed replay and persistence.
 - Introduce a Parquet sink for offline storage and analysis.
 - Expose Prometheus metrics for rate, latency, and packet loss.
 - Support declarative configuration files (YAML/TOML) for complex sessions.

-> The goal is to evolve Pitgun from a standalone emulator into a modular telemetry platform - capable of streaming, recording, and analyzing real-time and historical data in a consistent way.

 ## 3 - Definition of events